abhinavsood07/linux-cleanup-script/README.md

 ./update_cleanup.sh

-You may need to enter your password for system updates.
+# You may need to enter your password for system updates.

-The script will automatically perform system update and cleanup tasks.
+# The script will automatically perform system update and cleanup tasks.

+---

+# Running the Script Afterwards (For Beginners only)

+# Once the repository is cloned, you don’t need to run Git commands again.
+# Simply navigate to the project folder and run:

+cd ~/linux-cleanup-script
+./update_cleanup.sh